 Another breeder even said “You should be glad that “so and so” isn’t here.
 She only shows white cats and she would instantly hate you”.
 I was like HUHHHHH???
 I thought this was supposed to be fun.
 Like a hobby.
 Not something you want to stab someone over.

-Something else that was kinda weird was that everyone was afraid to touch their cats, in fear of getting their coats "greasy'.
+Something else that was kind of weird was that everyone was afraid to touch their cats, for fear of getting their coats “greasy’.

-I forgot to mention that as soon as I got there and got all set up, I thought he looked stunning, so I kissed him on the cheek and left a big old lipstick stain!
+I forgot to mention that as soon as I got there and got all set up, I thought he looked stunning, so I kissed him and left a big old lipstick stain!
 Some people in my row about had a heart attack.
-ROFL Lucky o for me and him, I brought some Grooming wipes, and got MOST of it off.
+ROFL Lucky for him and me, I brought some Grooming wipes and got MOST of it off.

 UPDATE: Since this article was written I’ve done some research on the TOP Maine Coon Winners in the TICA Cat Shows.
 You’ll be surprised when you see what I discovered.

 CFA Cat Show Time